 SSI Open water/Nitrox Enriched Air Bundle

-TAKE ADVANTAGE OF OUR WINTER SALE AND YOUR OPEN WATER AND ENRICHED AIR CERTIFICATION FOR ONE INSANELY LOW PRICE!
+TAKE ADVANTAGE OF OUR SPRING SALE AND GET YOUR OPEN WATER AND ENRICHED AIR CERTIFICATION FOR ONE INSANELY LOW PRICE!

 Looking to get your Open Water Certification, why not do your Enriched Air Nitrox Specialty while you are at it?
 The Enriched Air Nitrox is the world's most popular Scuba certification behind only the Open Water Class!